akhilgit19/PRIME10-DEVOPS/readme.txt

 64 bytes from 142.250.195.110: icmp_seq=2 ttl=55 time=33.472 ms
 64 bytes from 142.250.195.110: icmp_seq=3 ttl=55 time=60.244 ms
 64 bytes from 142.250.195.110: icmp_seq=4 ttl=55 time=30.264 ms

+ttl- time to live
+time- time to response
+if more than the ttl it will throw error as website is not available

 2. Traceroute (or traceroute6):
 ======================================